HadetTheUndying/hadettheundying.github.io/_posts/2020-5-6-Windows-Free.md

 After 3 years using a Linux Distribution as my daily Operating System for work.
 I can certainly recommend that you give it a try unless you are doing Audio Production, which is a miserable experience and there's a reason why Apple is praised in this field.

-I hope in 3 years time I won't be back here eating my words like I was with Gentoo and Fedora in 2009, but I don't really forsee that happening.
+I hope in 3 years time I won't be back here eating my words like I was with Gentoo and Fedora in 2009, but I don't really foresee that happening.
 Things have improved so much, the world runs on Open Source now.

-If you wants any advice on making the switch feel free to contact me.
+If you want any advice on making the switch, feel free to contact me.
 I will be posting about my experience on PowerPC very soon.